Maartii/Jester/README.md

 # Jester
 *Jester* is a plugin for the Among Us private server [Impostor](https://github.com/Impostor/Impostor) that adds a special Jester-role to the game.
-If the Jester gets voted out during a meeting the Jester wins and all other players lose.
+At the start of each game, one player gets assigned this role.
+If this Jester gets voted out during a meeting, they win while all other players lose.

 This adds a special twist to the usual dynamic of Among Us - you now have to be extra careful who you vote.
 If someone seems suspicious they could be an imposter, but they might also just be the Jester!